pyeventsourcing/esdbclient/README.md

     raise Exception("Shouldn't get here")
 ```

-Please note, this method fetches the recorded events from the server, and then
+Please note, this method streams recorded events from the server and then
 constructs and returns a Python `tuple`.
 In case you don't want the client to
-fetch all the events that will be returned before you start iterating over them,
+finish streaming events from the database before it returns, you can instead
-you can instead use the `iter_stream_events()` method, which returns a
+use the `iter_stream_events()` method, which returns an iterable "read response"
-"read response" object.
+object.
 A "read response" is an iterator, and not a sequence.
-Recorded events can be obtained by iterating over the "read response" object.
+Recorded events can
+be obtained by iterating over the "read response" object.
+It streams recorded events
-It streams recorded events from the server as the iteration proceeds.
-The iteration
+from the server as the iteration proceeds.
+The iteration will automatically stop
-will automatically stop when there are no more recorded events to be returned.
-The
+when there are no more recorded events to be returned.
+The streaming of events,
-streaming of events, and hence the iterator, can also be stopped by calling the `stop()`
+and hence the iterator, can also be stopped prematurely by calling the `stop()`
 method on the "read response" object.

 In fact, the `read_stream_events()` method calls `iter_stream_events()` and passes
-the "read response" into a new Python `tuple`.
-The `read_stream_events()` method is
+the "read response" iterator into the Python `tuple` constructor.
+However, the
-decorated with retry and reconnect decorators, whilst the `iter_stream_events()` method
+`read_stream_events()` method is decorated with retry and reconnect decorators,
-is not.
-This means that all errors due to connection issues will be caught by the retry
+whilst the `iter_stream_events()` method is not.
+This means that all errors due to
-and reconnect decorators when calling the `read_stream_events()` method, but not when
+connection issues will be caught by the retry and reconnect decorators when calling
-calling `iter_stream_events()`.
-The `iter_stream_events()` method has no such
+the `read_stream_events()` method, but not when calling `iter_stream_events()`.
+The
-decorators because the streaming only starts when iterating over the "read response"
+`iter_stream_events()` method has no such decorators because the streaming only starts
-starts, which means that the method returns before the streaming starts, and so there
+when iterating over the "read response" starts, which means that the method returns
-is no chance for any decorators to catch any connection issues.
+before the streaming starts, and so there is no chance for any decorators to catch
+any connection issues.

 Nevertheless, if you are reading a very large stream, then you might prefer to call
 `iter_stream_events()`, and to begin iterating through the recorded events whilst